schlegelp/octarine/docs/intro.md

 !!! tip "Resizing the widget"

-    You can adjust the size of the widget either when creating the viewer via the `height` and `width` arguments, or afterwards by clicking + dragging the lower right corner of the widget.
+    You can adjust the size of the widget either when creating the viewer via the `size` argument, or afterwards by clicking + dragging the lower right corner of the widget.

 ### Sidecar